| |

 Plants and Humidity

-Indoor plants, especially tropical ones, thrive in a humid environments.
+Houseplants, especially tropical ones, thrive in humid environments.

 The Benefits of Running a Humidifier Indoors: